A Simple Data Augmentation for Feature Distribution Skewed Federated Learning

 where $x_{i}^{k,(h,w)}$ represents the image pixel at spatial location $(h, w)$.
 Following this, all data distribution statistics will be sent to the server and aggregated by the server.
 The aggregated statistics $\{(\mu^k, \sigma^{k})\}_{k=1}^{K}$ are shared among clients.

-\textbf{Data Augmentation at Training Phase} \quad After obtaining the statistical information of each client, we utilize them to augment data during training.
+{\textbf{Data Augmentation at Training Phase.}} After obtaining the statistical information of each client, we utilize them to augment data during training.
 Considering an image $x^k_{i}$, different from the normal data normalization that transforms the image according to a fixed statistic, we transform the image by randomly selecting the mean and standard deviation from statistics $\{(\mu^k, \sigma^{k})\}_{k=1}^{K}$, which can be described as:

 Notably, the statistic $(\mu^j, \sigma^j)$ will be randomly reselected for each image at each training epoch.
-Therefore, the images will be transformed into multiple distributions after several epochs of training.
+Consequently, after multiple rounds, the number of selections surpasses the quantity of statistics by a substantial margin.
+This implies that each client leverages the local distribution information from all clients to augment each image, which potentially injects all local information from every client into the client-side training.
 In this way, we seamlessly inject global information into augmented samples.
 The local model can learn the distribution information of all clients, thereby making the learned features more generalized.

-\textbf{Data Augmentation at Testing Phase} \quad Random selection will lead to the uncertainty of the prediction.
-Therefore, similar to the normal data normalization, we transform the images by the corresponding statistic for each client to keep the data consistent between the train and test phases.
-The above operation can be written as:
+{\textbf{Data Processing at Testing Phase.}} During training, the random selection strategy integrates distribution information across all clients (\ie, local statistics).
+This allows the model to remain robust to variations in client-specific distributions.
+However, at the testing stage, communication between clients should be disabled, and each client should operate independently, without access to distribution information from others.
+Thus, at test time, we only apply the local statistics pertinent to each individual client for data processing.
+This ensures the consistency between the distribution of training and testing data.
+For client $k$, the above process can be formalized as follows: